 Students can also take classes during our two summer semesters, which run from early June to mid August.
 Click here for the most up-to-date schedule information.

 How do I know which ESOL course or level to take?

-First-time LSC-University Park ESOL students must take a placement test in order to enter ESOL classes.
+First-time LSC-University Park ESOL students must take the Accuplacer ESL placement test in order to enter ESOL classes.
 Students who have taken ESOL courses at other colleges in the Lone Star College system do not have to take the placement test if the last course was taken within last twelve months from the time of registration.
 Friendly advisors are available to help you select the appropriate ESOL courses after you have completed the placement test.

 Where can I take the placement test?